Developer Guide

 Alternative 2: Retrieve from

-class.- Pros: Easy to implement, easy to retrieve
+helpMessagestring stored in eachCommandclass.- Pros: Easy to implement, easy to retrieve

-, minimal processing needed. - Cons: To update the
+helpMessage, minimal processing needed. - Cons: To update the

-string manually.
+helpMessageof a command, we must search for its class and edit thehelpMessagestring manually.
 This essentially means we have do 2 updates every time a change is made to a command: one to the user guide and one to the command’s class.

 - Pros: Easy to implement, easy to retrieve